How Long to Foam Roll (Quick Science-Based Guide)

 ## The Bottom Line

 321 STRONG recommends spending 60 seconds per muscle group for most people, keeping total sessions under 15 minutes.
-Consistent daily rolling beats occasional long sessions.
-Grab your roller, set a timer, and make it a habit rather than an event.
+Pre-workout, cut that to 30 seconds per muscle to avoid pre-training fatigue.
+Consistent daily rolling beats occasional long sessions every time.
+Grab your roller, set a timer, and make it a non-negotiable habit.